 In-person dates include lodging, meals, conservation science modules, evening special experiences, and Safari Park exploration.
 A typical day starts with breakfast at 8am, and wraps up for personal time by 8pm.

-The application for the Hawai'i based Teacher Workshops is still open; however, applications for the San Diego based workshop are now closed.
+The applications for U.S. based Teacher Workshops in Conservation Science are now closed.
 If you would like to pay and register for the San Diego based workshop, click on the link at the bottom.

 San Diego, California - Open to ALL applicants